-5.3.4 Amelioration of withdrawal symptoms
+5.2.4 Amelioration of withdrawal symptoms

-Withdrawal from drugs and alcohol may cause distressing symptoms that may require additional supportive management and pharmacological responses at times.
+Withdrawal from any drug, alcohol or nicotine may cause distressing symptoms that may require additional supportive management and pharmacological responses at times.
 These ameliorating regimes are not in themselves appropriate to use for detoxification alone but are adjuncts to ease distress.
 Adjunctive treatment of symptoms during withdrawal should be regarded as part of active clinical management with due care and risks considered.